-NONHAZARDOUS WASTE TRENDS
+NON-HAZARDOUS WASTE TRENDS

-In 2017, Allergan increased the amount of non-hazardous waste sent to landfill, compared to 2015.
+In 2018, Allergan increased the amount of non-hazardous waste sent to landfill, compared to 2015.
 This has primarily been due to increased production.
+Non-hazardous Waste generation intensity (tonnes/million sales) has decreased by 1% compared to 2015.
 We have reduced the impact of increased production by improving production yields, minimizing packaging, and recycling.
-Several locations have eliminated waste going to landfill.

-In 2017, Allergan recycled 3,661 metric tonnes of waste, representing 75% of total non-hazardous waste generated.
+Several locations have eliminated waste going to landfill and we are on track to divert all landfill waste from our manufacturing sites in 2020.
+In 2018, Allergan recycled 4,506 metric tonnes of waste, representing 66% of total waste generated.